 After lunch we wandered up to the Petanque area.
 There was to be a 'session' there at 14:00 and we thought we could perhaps pick up some pointers.
 This is now even more important having discovered that the copy of Petanque rules I printed off at home and put in an A4 binder is still sitting in the bookcase at home rather than in a cupboard onboard here.
 So annoying.
 If only somebody would produce a reasonably priced mini A4 printer I could carry one around and print off such items.

 I have to say the folk up there were very normal and very friendly.
 They suggested we nip back and get our balls and join them, we thanked them, but explained we had only come to watch on our way to another session.
 We stayed for about half an hour, then thanked them, and told them we would be back on Monday armed with our balls and join them.
 We may yet get to understand this game of adult marbles.

 Then it was off to the cookery demonstration.
 Actually it was the second such session of the day.
 The first was how to cook 'Paella Valencia', but as I don't do seafood and The Chef is allergic to shellfish there didn't seem much point in going to that one.

 This one was 'Caramelised Bananas'.
-A bit of fun, and this time I was glad there was enough to go around at the end.
+A bit of fun, and this time I was glad there was enough to go around to sample at the end.

 Soon afterwards I got itchy feet and told the Chef I was going to get on my bike and go about a mile up the road to Camping Azahar and take a few photographs, something I should have done yesterday.
 I will therefore include them on today's posting, one day late - sorry.